Challenging Questions People Ask

 Lesson 8How Many Wives Will I Have in Heaven?

-This week we’ll conclude our study looking at challenging questions people ask.
-This week’s question is “How many wives will I have in heaven?”
-In fact, we’ll look closely at angels this week, along with heaven, death, and the resurrection.
-As believers, all of us should have a solid understanding of life after death, heaven, angels and resurrection.
-With this knowledge our faith will grow stronger; we’ll be unlikely to be mislead by faulty doctrine; and we’ll be better equipped to witness to those around us.
+We continue our study looking at challenging questions people ask.
+This lesson’s question is "How many wives will I have in heaven?"
+Related to this topic, we will be looking at angels, along with heaven, death, and the resurrection.
+As believers, all of us should have a solid understanding of these subjects.
+With this knowledge our faith will grow stronger, as we will be unlikely to be misled by faulty doctrine, and we will also be better equipped to witness to those around us.

-For something a little different, this week you can also use a resource on the Daniel222.com website.
-At the bottom of any page on the site, click on the "A to Z Index" label; under the "A" listing, select "Angels" and you will route to a corresponding lesson on this subject.
+As something a little different, you can also use a resource on the Daniel222.com website.
+At the bottom of any page on the site, click on the "A to Z Index" label; under the "A" listing, select "Angels" and you will be routed to a corresponding lesson on this subject.
 The scriptures cited in that lesson should help you with this lesson as well.

 1. What are some of the major differences between what happened when Lazarus died versus when the Rich Man died?